-Hard-boiled eggs are a truly versatile gift.
+Hard-boiled eggs are a versatile treat.
 In addition to the countless recipes you can create with them, there's another way to make hard-boiled eggs that doesn't involve hot water.
 What's perhaps the best part is that this hack also allows you to make the eggs in a large batch, which is perfect for a gathering or meal-prepping.

-Per Food Network, hard-boiled eggs can actually be made in the oven.
-By placing a whole egg in each cup in a muffin tin, you're on your way to having perfectly hard-boiled eggs.
+According to Food Network, hard-boiled eggs can actually be made in the oven.
 All you have to do is preheat the oven to 325 degrees Fahrenheit, place a whole egg in each cup in a muffin tin, bake them for 30 minutes, remove the tin, and then place the eggs in an ice water bath until they're cool enough to peel.

 Now, we're off to make some deviled eggs that will last us the rest of the week.

 Anna is a Los Angeles-based writer and editor who covers lifestyle and design content for Hunker.
 She's written for Apartment Therapy, the L.A.
 Times, Forge, and more.
 She previously worked as the lifestyle editor at HelloGiggles and deputy editor at So Yummy.
 Her email: email@example.com